Sébastien Japrisot: Biography

 Japrisot followed this with The Lady in the Car with Glasses and a Gun, which won him the 1966 Prix d'Honneur in France.
-It also won the Crime Writer's Association Gold Dagger for the best Thriller published in the United Kingdom in 1968 by a foreign writer.
+It also won the Crime Writers' Association Gold Dagger for the best Thriller published in the United Kingdom in 1968 by a foreign writer.
 It was made into a film by Anatole Litvak in 1970 starring Samantha Eggar, Oliver Reed, and Stéphane Audran.

 The 1960s and early 1970s were marked by Japrisot's further involvement with cinema.
 He wrote original screenplays for Farewell Friend (1968), Rider on the Rain (1970), and And Hope to Die (1972), as well as directed the film adaptation of his debut novel Les Mal-partis (1975).

 He returned to literature in 1977 with the novel One Deadly Summer that received the Prix des Deux Magots in 1978.
-The film version, directed by Jean Becker in 1983, was awarded four Césars, including one to Japrisot for Best Adapted Screenplay.
+The film version, directed by Jean Becker in 1983, was awarded four César Awards, including one to Japrisot for Best Adaptation.

 From then on, Japrisot would divide his time between cinema and literature.
 His next novel The Passion of Women was published in 1986.
 In 1988 he wrote and directed the semiserious thriller Juillet en septembre starring Laetitia Gabrielli and Anne Parillaud.
 The film was derided by critics and unsuccessful commercially, and was Japrisot's last directorial effort.

-In 1990 Japrisot and his companion Cathy Esposito moved from Paris to a house he purchased near Busset, Allier.
+In 1990 Japrisot moved from Paris to a house he purchased near Busset, Allier.
 Japrisot's final novel A Very Long Engagement was published in 1991 to wide critical acclaim both in France and abroad.
 It was awarded the Prix Interallié the same year.

 Japrisot then wrote two screenplays for Jean Becker: The Children of the Marshland (1999), adapting the 1958 novel by Georges Montforez, and A Crime in Paradise (2001), based on Sacha Guitry’s 1951 film La Poison.

 He died on March 4, 2003, in Vichy.
 His new novel Là-haut les tambours ("Drums on the Heights") remained unfinished.

 Jean-Baptiste Rossi is buried in the new section of the cemetery of Busset.